marksherriff/cs3240-f22-website/syllabus.md

 Assignments or exams where honor infractions or prohibited collaborations occur will receive a zero grade for that entire assignment or exam.
 Such infractions will also be submitted to the Honor Committee if that is appropriate.
 Students who have had prohibited collaborations may not be allowed to work with partners on remaining homeworks.

-For CS3240, using code developed by previous students in the course or code written for your use by someone outside the course is not allowed and will likely be an honor violation.
+For CS 3240, using code developed by previous students in the course or code written for your use by someone outside the course is not allowed and will likely be an honor violation.
 This does not apply to the use of publicly available frameworks and libraries, unless indicated in the assessment instructions.

 In general, we expect that you will be using code, examples, and ideas from many different websites and resources for your projects.
 This is allowed within reason.
 Wholesale copying of an entire project or any major feature from any source (the web, another student, etc.) is definitely not allowed.
 Using code snippts that you find to round out a feature is allowed.
 If you ever have a question about what is or is not appropriate, ask first!